-As a landlord, it’s reasonable for you to expect that the only people who live in your rental property are the tenants you selected and signed a lease with.
-The only exception to this (aside from long-term guests) is the presence of squatters or trespassers.
+As a landlord, it’s reasonable for you to expect that the only people who will ever live in your rental property are the tenants with whom you signed a lease.
 If someone is living in your rental without your permission or knowledge, there are certain steps you need to take to remedy the situation while respecting tenant rights.

 What’s the Difference Between a Squatter and a Trespasser?

-It’s important to understand the difference between a squatter and a trespasser so that you know how to handle the situation.
+It’s important to understand the difference between a squatter and a trespasser so that you know how to handle the issue appropriately, according to legal guidelines.
 Keep in mind that all squatters are trespassers, but not all trespassers are squatters.
 The biggest difference between a squatter and a trespasser is their legal rights in the situation.
-Landlords have to consider tenant rights when dealing with a squatter situation, whereas a problem with someone trespassing on their property can often be directed to the proper authorities.
+Landlords have to consider tenant rights when dealing with a squatter situation.
+On the other hand, landlords who have an issue with a trespasser can often find assistance through contacting local authorities.

 Who is considered a squatter?

 A squatter is someone who finds a vacant property and begins to live in it without the property owner’s permission while claiming ownership, meaning they claim to have a right to live in the property.
 They can claim residency by receiving utilities or bills to the property in their name.
-However, squatters don’t legally own the property upon occupying it and aren’t approved to pay rent to live there.
+Squatters, however, don’t legally own the property upon occupying it, nor are they approved to pay rent to live there.
 Squatting is usually considered a landlord-tenant problem rather than a criminal issue, but squatting can still be seen as criminal behavior.

 Who is considered a trespasser?